gerardrbentley/typescript-mini-games/README.md

 - Uses `setAttribute()` to assign each image a unique id
 - Uses `appendChild()` to set the images within the game board grid
 - Uses `addEventListener()` and `removeEventListener()` to dynamically enable and disable the ability to reveal an image by clicking it

+# Whack-A-Mole

+## Overview

+- A 3x3 grid of squares are blank until the game is started
+- Once started, the mole will appear on a random square every 0.5 seconds, then dissappear (it may 'revisit' the same square multiple times in a row by `1/9 ^ NUM_TIMES` odds, visually not moving at all)
+- If the player clicks on the mole's current square they get a point
+- Clicking on the mole's current square multiple times will award no further points (unless it 'revists' the same square)
+- Once 60 seconds have elapsed, the mole no longer appears and the game is over
+- The game can be restarted at any time by clicking the start / restart button

+## Implementation Notes

+- Uses `setInterval()` to cause the mole to change location every 0.5 seconds and update the countdown timer every 1 second
+- Uses `clearInterval()` to stop or reset the
+- Uses `classList` to visually present the mole (coded as a css class `mole` that affects the image background of a given square, which are HTML div's)